 These medium-sized, rough-coated gundogs are one of the best of their kind.
 They are incredibly gifted in hunting and have the build and agility to prove it.
 Their feet are webbed to help them through wetlands or terrain.

 Wirehaired Pointing Griffons are highly trainable and responsive, which exceeds hunting duties, making them mannerly at home as well.
 They have a willingness to please their masters, and they have a desire to do things well.
 Even if they are a bit hard-headed, their sense of compliance outweighs their self-serving attitude.
 They love their families.
 While they can be a tiny bit high-strung, particularly in the puppy years, they mellow out nicely with age.

 These beautiful bluish-gray dogs hold the nickname “Silver Ghost”.
 Designated for the task of hunting big game in Germany, they thrived—as when tracking boar and deer.
-These dogs tend to be quite serious, holding their takes to the highest regard.
-They are agile and capable, able to being quietly swift on their feet.
+These dogs tend to be quite serious, holding their takes in the highest regard.
+They are agile and capable, able to be quietly swift on their feet.

 The downside to Weimaraners is that they are incredibly willful, making them stubborn and challenging to teach manners.
-If proper training and socialization are lacking, the dog will assume their role as their own master and do whatever strikes their fancy.
+If proper training and socialization are lacking, the dog will assume the role of their own master and do whatever strikes their fancy.
 A firm hand is necessary to keep these beautiful dogs in line.
 If this takes place, they can make terrific family pets and loyal companions.

 When it comes to web-footed dogs, you may find it hard to keep up.
 These dogs are infamous for agility, speed, and action.
 Each of them was given important tasks and duties to fulfill, which they were capable of doing flawlessly.
 It’s truly amazing what talented actions our canine friends are proficient in.
 While many of these dogs now have companion lifestyles rather than working duties, it is always fun to remember where the breed planted its roots.